atulbhats/twemojicons/Readme.md

-#TwemojIcons
+# TwemojIcons

 A simple CSS framework built to implement Twemojis _(designed by Twitter)_ easily like FontAwesome.

 TwemojIcons are based on Twemojis v2.2 which offers 2000+ emojis which can now be used in websites with a simple and minimal code.

-##Dependencies
+## Dependencies

-TwemojIcons depends on the Twemoji CDN by MaxCDN and obtains the scalable vector graphics for the emojis from them.
+TwemojIcons calls the Twemoji CDN by MaxCDN and obtains the scalable vector graphics for the emojis from them.

-###Usage
+### Usage

 TwemojIcons are simple to implement.